AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-02-23-A-guide-to-Hexagonal-Grids-in-P5JS.md

 <h2><a name='hex'></a>Drawing a Hexagon</h2>

-The first step we need to tackle, is how to draw a singular hexagon in p5.
-I believe that the most sensible approach to doing so is by using trigonometry, and for that it's good to first refresh on some properties of equilateral polygons.
+The first step we need to tackle, is how to actually draw a singular hexagon in p5.
+I believe that the most sensible approach to doing so is by using trigonometry, and a property of equilateral polygons.

 A regular polygon satisfies two properties: it is equiangular and equilateral.
 Meaning that the value of it's vertex angles are equal, and it's sides are of equal length.
 In this manner, the vertices of any regular polygon, with any number of sides, all lie on a <a href='https://en.wikipedia.org/wiki/Regular_polygon'>common circle</a>.
 We can leverage this property to construct our hexagons (or any other regular polygon for that matter).